Bespoke-Logic/bce-03-nft-auction/README.md

 This is a simple auction contract for an NFT.
 This is a single contract for a single NFT auction, intended to be created by a factory contract.

-- Trandition auction (price increases with each bid)
+- Traditional auction (price increases with each bid)
 - Time limited